Electronic signatures: problems & solutions

 - Sign which is typed; or

-- Picture inserted in an appropriate place in a document,
+- Picture inserted in an appropriate place in a document

-Hence, valid, and probably acceptable, electronic signatures, include a person:
+Valid, and probably acceptable, electronic signatures, include a person:

 - Typing their name into a contract or email that includes the agreement’s terms;

-- Electronically pasting their signature, e.g. a .jpg or .png image, into an electronic version of the contract, in the appropriate place;
+- Electronically pasting their signature, e.g. a .jpg or .png image, into an electronic version of the contract in the appropriate place;

 - Accessing a contract through a web-based e-signature platform and clicking to have their name, written in a typed or “handwritten” font, automatically added to the contract in the designated place;

-- Using a finger or light pen with a touchscreen to electronically write their name electronically in the appropriate place in the contract.
+- Using a finger or e-pen with a touchscreen to write their name electronically in the appropriate place in the contract.

 Legal documents require varying degrees of authentication.
 The more important the document, the greater the required degree of diligence.

 Documents subject to statutory requirements